 “This book is a tour de force by the leading American Teilhard scholar, John Haught.
 Drawing on his many years of scholarship, he highlights Teilhard’s significant contributions to a broadened theological worldview so urgently needed in our time.”—John Grim and Mary Evelyn Tucker, past President and Vice-President, American Teilhard Association

 “An expert in Teilhardian thought brings together for the first time Teilhard in conversation with other significant religious thinkers, philosophers, and scientists, including Kant, Whitehead, Barbour, Moltmann and Tillich, on topics ranging from the problem of suffering to astrobiology.

 The Jesuit paleontologist and theologian, Teilhard de Chardin, has been much admired as well as much misunderstood.
 In this unique treatment, John F. Haught clarifies Teilhard’s thought, while not shying away from the controversies and criticisms.
 Each chapter explores a different topic—including the cosmos, spirituality, suffering, thought, God, and life—and how each topic has developed the author’s own theology.
 In particular, Haught focuses on the cosmic future and the implications of Teilhard’s thought for this century and beyond.”

-John F. Haught, PhD, is Distinguished Research Professor, Georgetown University, Washington, DC, and served as both professor and chair of the Georgetown Department of Theology.
+John F. Haught, PhD, is Distinguished Research Professor, Georgetown University, Washington, DC.
 He specializes in systematic theology, with a particular interest in issues pertaining to science, cosmology, evolution, ecology, and religion.
-He is the author of 21 books, including The New Cosmic Story: Inside Our Awakening Universe (Yale University Press).
-He lives with his wife in Vero Beach, Florida.
+His many books include Resting on the Future: Catholic Theology for an Unfinished Universe, The New Cosmic Story, and A John Haught Reader.